Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Discussion

+Also, for NLP researchers who are building deep learning models with synthetic datasets for group chats, they should consider the particular domain and the context that their target audience is in, and refer to our Table~\ref{tab:feat_full} to construct the data corpus that follows a natural distribution.
+For example, ~\cite{wang2019extracting} builds a deep learning model to automatically extract threads from un-threaded group chat channels with a synthetic Reddit dataset that assumed a thread of conversation should consists of 10 to 100 messages, whereas our results show that on average a thread has 2 to 35 messages.

+One particular active research topic in IM systems today is the AI-powered conversational agent systems~\cite{ashktorab2019resilient,liao2018all}.
+For example, ~\cite{liao2018all} built and tested an HR bot to support the new employee onboarding process.
+But these chatbots often rely on dialogue acts or manually crafted dialogue trees, but rarely consider the group conversation context in which the chatbot will be deployed.
+Using our work's findings, researchers and developers can also consider the contextual norm of human group chat channels.
+Thus, for different categories of channels, the chatbot can behave differently.
+For example, when a chatbot is for an Event organization group, it may use much fewer threaded conversations than in an IT Support group.
+That is how an intelligent conversational system can better fit into the human-human communication group.

-We also demonstrated that this feature metrics could be use to predict team performance.
-Though not every feature is significant in the regression model, the goodness of the full model ($R^2=0.61$) hints the promising future of this line of research.
-If we can build a dashboard or a system that actively track the group conversations in their team channels of a project team, we may be able to have a real time meter for the program team's performance, and early sign of project failure could be detected.
+We also envision that the group communication feature metrics could be use to predict team performance in the future.
+Though not every feature is significant in the regression model, the goodness of the full model ($R^2=0.61$) hints at the promising future of this line of research.
+If we can build a dashboard or a system that actively track the group conversations in their team channels of a project team, we may be able to have a real time meter for the program team's performance, and an early sign of project failure could be detected.